 We've witnessed a blogging revolution over the past fifteen years, where individuals have become famous on the back of 500-word snippets or rants that resonate with some online audience.
 Many of the thought leaders of our time became well-known because of their blogs.
 But as more people blog, the quality of blog content is becoming more important -- and this is especially true for businesses who are blogging to get found on the internet.

 It isn't enough to simply have a blog -- businesses need to spend time creating a blogging strategy that allows for high quality content creation so you can, slowly, build a reputation for thought leadership that will pay off big time in the long term.

 Learn how to start a successful blog and use it to reach your customers by downloading our free ebook here.

 It's the strategy part that trips up a lot of businesses.
 I've found that documenting your blog strategy is a great way to bridge the gap to successful execution.
 To help you get started, here's a nine-step process for creating a successful blog strategy for your business.
 Each step is marked by a question.
 Adapt it based on your business needs and experience.
-(And you can download a template to document each of the steps below here.)

 How to Start a Successful Blog: Tips for Creating Your Blog Strategy

 What to document: One defining statement articulating the purpose of your blog.

 Before you can dig in to the strategy of your blog, you need to clearly articulate its underlying purpose.
 Take a moment to ask yourself these questions:

 - What is the greater purpose your company is trying to fulfill?